 - After the essay is written, the writer must proofread the entire essay to ensure there is no room for grammatical mistakes and spelling errors.
 An important part of proofreading is the use of grammar checkers although with caution.
 Grammar checkers do not identify all grammatical mistakes and spelling errors, and may sometimes label correct material as erroneous.
 It is important to check and double-check the essay to ensure it is fully impeccable.

 - External Party Review.
 It is advisable that essays are proofread by a third-party; mostly a person affiliated or respected by the essay writer.
-In this regard a custom essay writing service or a custom paper writing service would come in handy.
+In this regard a custom essay writing service would come in handy.
 There are a plethora of advantages to having someone review the essay.
 An external review highlights and accentuates mistakes that the writer failed to address.
 The external review may have a better knowledge of the language and a better understanding of literature hence uniquely positioned to identify any outstanding grammatical errors.
 The external review also creates room for better writing and editing skills.
 In most cases, the external reviewer must be someone with strong writing and editing skills.
 The inclusion of better reviewing skills helps to strengthen the essay and eliminate any outstanding mistakes.

 Essay Formatting Tips